-Budokan Boys is the weird, acerbic pop project of multi-instrumentalist Jeff T Byrd and vocalist Michael Jeffrey Lee -- two Americans running amok in Berlin.
-Formed in New Orleans in 2012, they've since released three albums, 2018’s That’s How You Become A Clown (Tymbal), 2019’s DAD IS BAD (Baba Vanga), and 2020's So Broken Up About You Dying (ever/never).
+Budokan Boys is the weird, acerbic pop project of multi-instrumentalist Jeff T Byrd and vocalist Michael Jeffrey Lee -- two Americans in Berlin.
+Formed in New Orleans in 2014, they've released three albums, 2018’s That’s How You Become A Clown (Tymbal), 2019’s DAD IS BAD (Baba Vanga), and 2020's So Broken Up About You Dying (ever/never).

 A few years ago, in New Orleans, Louisiana, Jeff T Byrd and Michael Lee were sitting around in Lee’s room, trying to figure out what to do.
 Their jobs were going poorly, they had few friends beyond themselves, and they were both deeply, deeply depressed.
 As if this weren’t enough, they’d agreed to play a show in only two weeks time, for which they hadn’t yet written a single song.